 If you visit the Beau Jo’s in Idaho Springs, which is in the foothills of the Rocky Mountains, take a tour the Argo Gold Mining Mill and Tunnel.
 We loved it!

 If you’re craving thai food or sushi, I’ve got you covered too.
-I have three recommendations, all off the beaten path.
-Bara Sushi and Thai in Greenwood Village offers delicious sushi and a variety of thai dishes that can made gluten-free.
+I recommend Bara Sushi and Thai in Greenwood Village.
+It offers delicious sushi and a variety of thai dishes that can made gluten free.
 I also love ordering the spicy edamame – yum!

 While we’re talking thai, another great restaurant in Englewood is called Aung’s Bangkok Cafe.
 My friend who has traveled to Thailand said the food is as authentic as it gets without being in Bangkok.
 I ordered the Drunken Noodle and loved it.
 My husband loved the curry.